onomondo/nrf-softsim/docs/integration.md

 - **MCUboot on the DKs.** Enabling it without switching to the MCUboot partition layout leaves the devicetree with no `boot_partition`; add the overlay [above](#flash-partitioning).

+### Migrating from 6.1.0 and earlier

+SoftSIM used to set `CONFIG_HEAP_MEM_POOL_SIZE=30000` in `overlay-softsim.conf`, so applying the overlay handed your application a 30 kB kernel heap it could allocate from.
+SoftSIM now allocates from its own heap and no longer sets yours.

+If your application calls `k_malloc` — directly, or through a library such as nRF Cloud, nRF Provisioning or FOTA — declare your own `CONFIG_HEAP_MEM_POOL_SIZE`.
+The symptom of missing this is an allocation that used to succeed returning NULL, often inside library code rather than your own. [`samples/softsim_external_profile/prj.conf`](../samples/softsim_external_profile/prj.conf) shows the one-line declaration.

+### Measuring the heap

+Build with `CONFIG_SOFTSIM_HEAP_STATS=y` and SoftSIM logs how much of `CONFIG_SOFTSIM_HEAP_SIZE` it has used whenever the modem deinitialises the SIM.
+Exercise an RFM/OTA exchange that returns a large response before trusting a peak: that path alone allocates about 10 kB more than steady state, and provisioning plus attach never reaches it.
+The figure is a high-water mark, not a largest-free-block, so it says nothing about fragmentation.

 Two more that no assert catches: some applications (e.g. `modem_shell`) fail to link with `... uses VFP register arguments` — add `CONFIG_FP_SOFTABI=y`.
 And the crypto port needs